 Safety Service Patrol

-To ensure their safety and yours, SSP members wear highly visible, reflective uniforms and drive specially marked vehicles when assisting motorists and emergency responders.
+To ensure safety, SSP patrollers wear special highly visible, reflective uniforms and drive specially marked vehicles.

-- Incident management – detection, temporary traffic control, disabled vehicle relocation and detours
+- Providing Incident management – detection, verification, temporary traffic control, disabled vehicle relocation and detours

 - Jump starts

 - Water for overheating radiators

 - Phone access to call local tow/recovery services

 Note: Patrol routes and schedules are subject to change.